• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 Applications:

-MDF is a composite wood product formed by bonding wood fibers with resin, valued for its cost-effectiveness and ease of processing.
-It is frequently used as an alternative to natural wood in furniture, cabinetry, and door manufacturing.
+MDF is an engineered wood product made from wood fibers combined with adhesive.
+Thanks to its cost-effectiveness and ease of cutting and processing, it is used as a substitute for natural wood in furniture, cabinets, and doors.

 5. Laminated Wood